juanitodread/juanitodread.github.io/content/post/polymorphic-functions-in-scala.md

   loop(elements.length - 1)
 ```

-`isSorted` is a function that given a list of integers returns `true` only if the elements are sorted in ascending order, otherwise it returns `false`.
+`isSorted` is a function that given a list of integers returns `true` only if the elements are sorted in ascending order, otherwise, it returns `false`.

-The implementation of `isSorted` consists of a *local recursive* function `loop` which verifies that the elements of the list are sorted.
+The implementation of `isSorted` consists of a *local recursive* function `loop` that verifies that the elements of the list are sorted.

 Let's try with some lists of integers in the **Scala REPL**: